Climate Change-Related Regulatory Risks and Bank Lending, with Isabella Mueller, Journal of International Economics, Forthcoming

 Corporate Credit and the Risk of Recession: The Role of the Productivity Channel, with Mikhail Mamonov and Anna Pestova

-Banking in the age of climate risks, with Huyen Nguyen, Book chapter, Encyclopedia of Monetary Policy, Financial Markets and Banking, Elsevier, forthcoming
+Banking in the age of climate risks, with Huyen Nguyen, Book chapter, Encyclopedia of Monetary Policy, Financial Markets and Banking, Elsevier, Volume 4, 2025, Pages 370-373

 Climate Change-Related Regulatory Risks and Bank Lending, with Isabella Mueller, Suerf Policy Brief, No 387 - 2022.